oupadhyay/EpsilonHacks.github.io/docs/README.md

 # EpsilonHacks2020
-This code is for Epsilon Hacks which will be happening in March 2020
+This code is for Epsilon Hacks which will be happening in March 2020 tentatively virtually.